Wockstajit/SourceMVM/README.md

 Browse your demos, fly a camera around, put it on a path, mess with skins and effects, and line up a render  all from a proper UI built right into CS2's menus.
-It's a fork of [HLAE / advancedfx](https://github.com/advancedfx/advancedfx), pointed squarely at CS2.
+It's a fork of [HLAE / advancedfx](https://github.com/advancedfx/advancedfx), pointed squarely at CS2 for now

 **This is a beta.** Stuff will break.
 Tell me when it does.